Documentation Index

 Fine-grained pod control

-The fields above cover most profiles.
+The preceding fields cover most profiles.
 When you need direct control over the underlying Kubernetes pod, spec.pod exposes a partial PodSpec plus pod metadata.
-Use it for fields the structured profile shape does not model: volumes, init containers, security context, tolerations, scheduler-specific annotations, and similar pod plumbing.
+Use it for fields the structured profile shape doesn’t model: volumes, init containers, security context, tolerations, scheduler-specific annotations, and similar pod settings.

 spec: